linkedin/kafka-monitor/README.md

 Kafka Monitor requires Gradle 2.0 or higher.
 Java 7 should be used for building in order to support both Java 7 and Java 8 at runtime.

+Note: In order to run Kafka Monitor, you need to create a topic manually that is dedicated for use by Kafka Monitor.
+The topic should be specified in either the config file or the command line parameters in the examples below.
+For best performance the number of partitions in the topic should be proportational to the number of brokers in the cluster.
+We may avoid this manual step in the future by automatically creating topics in Kafka Monitor.

 ### Build Kafka Monitor
 ```
 $ git clone https://github.com/linkedin/kafka-monitor.git